PRTG Manual: PRTG Housekeeping

 System warnings that might be shown are, for example:

 Tip: Change the scanning interval in the Root Group Settings and use the inheritance mechanism to use this interval for all objects that are below in the object hierarchy.

 Check the Slow Request Ratio.
 This value should be lower than 10%.

-- Check if there are any sensors that are still monitoring your network although you do not need them for your infrastructure, particularly if they have a high performance impact on your system.
-For example, this includes the following sensor types: Sensor Factory, Packet Sniffer, VMware, Email Round Trip, SQL Server, CloudWatch, QoS, File, Folder, HTTP Full Page, and custom EXE sensors.
-Set the sensors to a Paused status if you do not want to completely delete them from your system.
+- Check if there are any sensors that are still monitoring your network although you do not need them for your infrastructure, particularly if they have a high impact on system performance.
+For example, this includes the following sensor types: Sensor Factory, Packet Sniffer, VMware, Email Round Trip, SQL Server, CloudWatch, QoS, File, Folder, HTTP Full Web Page, and custom EXE sensors.
+Set the sensors to the Paused status if you do not want to completely delete them from your system.

 - Check the List of Available Sensor Types.
 Are there any new sensors that you do not know yet?

 - Check if your user accounts and user groups are still up to date.
 Update user contact details (email address, phone number) if necessary, or disable users that do not work with the respective installation of PRTG anymore.
 Always keep in mind that multiple user accounts and groups can slow down web server performance.

 - Check your user access rights settings.

 - Check if the maps you created are still in use or if you could delete them.

 - Check if there are any broken links in the maps that might need correction.